khizon/PH_twitter_covid_analysis/README.md

-# PH_twitter_covid_analysis
-Data analysis on COVID-19 news coverage in the PH
+# Data scraping and Analysis of Tweets in various topics